larryhastings/big/README.md

 *under development*

-* Added two new modules: *big.types*, which contains core types, and *big.tokens*, which is useful when working with Python's tokenizer.
+* Added two new modules: *big.types*, which contains core types, and *big.tokens*, useful functions and values when working with Python's tokenizer.
 * Added `String` to *big.types*.  `String` is a subclass of `str` that tracks line number and column number offsets for you.
 Just initialize one big `String` containing an